Clobetasol Topical SolutionPronunciation

 The following local adverse reactions are reported infrequently when topical corticosteroids are used as recommended.
 These reactions are listed in an approximately decreasing order of occurrence: burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, and miliaria.
 Systemic absorption of topical corticosteroids has produced reversible HPA axis suppression, manifestations of Cushing's syndrome, hyperglycemia, and glucosuria in some patients.
 In rare instances, treatment (or withdrawal of treatment) of psoriasis with corticosteroids is thought to have exacerbated the disease or provoked the pustular form of the disease, so careful patient supervision is recommended.

-Topically applied clobetasol propionate solution can be absorbed in sufficient amounts to produce systemic effects (see PRECAUTIONS).
+Topically applied clobetasol propionate topical solution can be absorbed in sufficient amounts to produce systemic effects (see PRECAUTIONS).

 DOSAGE AND ADMINISTRATION: